 In English, we have drafted our own true love stories, focusing on three clause sentences and how to proof read our work properly.

 We are preparing to go to battle!
-The class has been been split into the House of Lancaster and the House of York.
+The class has been split into the House of Lancaster and the House of York.
 The battle of Bosworth will commence next week!